My opinion of the Tailfin Aeropack varies greatly depending on what I compare it to:

 The Tailfin Aeropack compared to a conventional rear rack and rack-top bag

 Rather than being designed for performance, conventional rear racks and rack-top bags are more utilitarian and practical and so are an uncommon sight on the start-line of self-supported ultra-distance bike races.
-Even so, I prefer this setup even when doing events like the Transcontinental Race because I find it to be the most time-efficient and organized method of carrying equipment while still being respectably light and reasonably aerodynamic.
+Even so, I prefer this setup even when doing events like the The Transcontinental Race because I find it to be the most time-efficient and organized method of carrying equipment while still being respectably light and reasonably aerodynamic.
 This setup allows me to waste significantly less time off of the bike, which more than makes up for the marginal difference it might make to cycling speed.

 After using rack and bag systems from RackTime and Topeak, the best bag I’ve found is the Topeak MTX Trunk Bag DX (Topeak, Amazon.
 I prefer to mount it on a RackTime LightIt rack (RackTime, Amazon), so I’ve replaced the bag’s Topeak mounting plate with a RackTime SnapIt plate.
 KlickFix and Ortlieb also offer similar rack and bag systems.